 If you fly Delta Air Lines often and want to rack up miles and work toward elite status with a business credit card, the Delta SkyMiles Platinum Business American Express Card could be a smart option for your wallet – but it’s definitely not a fit for everyone.

 Though the card comes with a generous welcome bonus and a decent rewards rate on Delta purchases and direct hotel bookings, as well as a boosted rewards rate on eligible large purchases, its annual fee may be tough to offset for the average small-business owner.
 Indeed, based on the average small-business owner’s spending, we estimate that the card carries an ongoing average rewards rate of barely 1 mile per dollar, which is on the low end compared to other business cards in our cards database.

 The card’s annual bonus certainly helps justify the cost, but unless you spend heavily in the card’s bonus categories, it may end up costing you.
 While annual fees can absolutely be worth it depending on your spending habits, in the case of the Delta SkyMiles Platinum Business Card, the fee is a major downside.

 That said, if you’re a big spender out for elite status with Delta, the card should hold extra appeal, as you can earn 10,000 Medallion Qualification Miles (MQMs) after you spend $25,000 in purchases in a calendar year, for up to twice per year.
 Plus, throughout 2022, you can earn an additional 2,500 MQMs after making $25,000 in purchases (again, for up to twice a year).

 High annual fee

 While this card does come with an introductory bonus and the potential for ongoing rewards, you will need to pay a $250 annual fee that is not waived the first year.
-This high fee is easier to justify when this card’s introductory bonus is as high as it is currently.
+However, this high fee is easier to justify when you factor in perks like an annual companion pass and other travel and business benefits.

 On the plus side, the card comes with no foreign transaction fees, making it a viable option for those who travel abroad.